techtana/techtana.github.io/_posts/2025-08-30-manager-manifesto.md

 > I'll go quiet for a moment and ask what's going on.
 That's when I try to make sense of things before reacting.
 I'll try to figure out, but I won't be happy about it.

 How can I help you when you're grumpy?
-> Give me a concise summary of what happened or was attempted, then what is needed from me.
+> Give me a summary of what happened or was attempted, then what is needed from me.
 A little context resets me fast.

 ### Feedback & Recognition
 How do you like feedback - Teams chat, email, in person, etc?